evonnec/snowflake_aws_pipeline/README.md

 We'll discuss the following questions (plus any other relevant follow-ups):

 1. Provide a brief explanation of your architecture and any external libraries used.
 Would you architect it differently if you had more time?
+  - brief architecture is that the program takes in a table, and a group by column (i.e. datetime) and a sum column (i.e. some numeric field) and sums the numeric field grouped by the month and year.
+  - it transforms it as required (no fully null rows), and pushes the result in the form of a dataframe.
+  - we use pandas dataframe for this example
+  - holding in memory can be expensive as is writing to disk. we can make additional considerations if the data is too much for the resources it has and take a look at numpy or Spark.
+  - If I had more time, I'd probably clean it up more, further modularize the code, add tests for each item, and handle exceptions clearly.
 2. If you had to handle file sizes larger than 1GB, how would you change your program (if at all)?
 Larger than 1TB?
+  - Yes, as I stated before, we might have to move away from a dataframe and move to a native data structure in python object instead.
 3. How would you test that your program is working?
+  - I would write tests in a test suite using pytest, then have CI run those tests each time code is pushed.
 4. If you had more time, what other features would you include?
+  - the items I wrote above
 5. What was the most difficult part of this problem?
 If you were running this assessment, what would you change?
+  - getting used to libraries I haven't worked with that much.
+If I were running this assessment, I'd perhaps make the transform more clear as to exact expected output with a sample input example so it's clear what's expected.
+I would also maybe ask for different data type outputs to be handled and provide them based on what a client expects. also provide any specifics with respect to filename.

+create document here
 ## Evaluation

 You will be evaluated based on the following criteria: